 When you are ready to provision, click Save.

 This operation starts the initial synchronization of all users and/or groups defined in Scope in the Settings section.
 The initial sync takes longer to perform than subsequent syncs, which occur approximately every 40 minutes as long as the Azure AD provisioning service is running.
-You can use the Synchronization Details section to monitor progress and follow links to provisioning activity report, which describes all actions performed by the Azure AD provisioning service on Atlassian Cloud.

 - Atlassian Cloud allows provisioning of users only from verified domains.